elinscott/ase_koopmans/doc/ase/calculators/openmx.rst

   supports PBS.
 If your schedular support `qsub` command and `qlist` command, you may check pbs command is possible to use.

-Below follows a list with a selection of calculator paramters
+Below follows a list with a selection of calculator parameters

 ================= ======= ======= =============================================
 keyword           type    default description